jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `remove` (optional): set this to `'account'` if you want to remove the user's data, but keep [`multi_user`] interview sessions that have been joined by another user.
+Set this to `'account_and_shared'` if you want to remove shared interview sessions as well.
+The default is only to make the account inactive.

 Required privileges: `admin`.